-Reasonable accommodation of religious beliefs
+Reasonable accommodation of religious beliefs:

 NHS recognizes the importance of individually held religious beliefs to persons within its workforce.
 NHS will reasonably accommodate a staff member's religious beliefs in terms of workplace attire unless the accommodation creates an undue hardship.
+Accommodation of religious beliefs in terms of attire may be difficult in light of safety issues for staff members.
 Those requesting a workplace attire accommodation based on religious beliefs should be referred to the human resources department.